beemozzy221/LSTM-GCN-powered-protein-family-predictor/README.md

 EDIT 1: This is a model built by a 3rd year undergraduate of University of Colombo, Faculty of Science doing Bioinformatics.
 Expect the coding to be shabby and substandard to the conventions followed by the wider coding community.

-EDIT 2: graphconvo.py and model.py codes are taken from keras documentation with minor modificaitons.
+EDIT 2: Graphconvo.py and model.py codes are taken from keras documentation with minor modificaitons.

+EDIT 3: Subset of protein sequences are aligned using MUSCLE.